Aang: There's not?

 Sokka: Of course not.
 Just ask Mattel.

 This often results in a work falling into the Girl-Show Ghetto.
-Female characters will rarely get any promotion if the merchandise is aimed at boys, no matter how much of the main cast is made up of girls.
+Female characters will rarely get any promotion if the merchandise is aimed at boys, no matter how much of the main cast is made up of girls; likewise, any work with merchandise aimed at girls will either ignore or heavily downplay the existence of its male cast.
 Gendered merchandising can actually affect the work's longevity (especially works that become popular with a completely different demographic than intended).
-The demographic of a work failing to match the heavily gendered marketing has resulted in works being prematurely cancelled.
+The demographic of a work failing to match the heavily gendered marketing has resulted in works being prematurely canceled.

 - Although it wasn't aimed at a specific gender, the merchandise for Osomatsu-san is almost exclusively marketed towards young women.